epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 ![Press Activity](./assets/gross_vs_occurrences.png)

 **See [analysisQuote.ipynb](./analysis/analysisQuote.ipynb) for the preliminary analysis.**

-## Delving deeper into Quotebank with sentiment analysis
 Our first approach to relate quotes to movies was irrelevant in the context of sentiment analysis since crew member would not speak freely about their movie.
 In this part we propose a different approach.

-### A first naïve attempt
+## 2. First naïve attempt: linking the sentiment to the global box office revenues

-We first perform sentiment analysis to explore to what extent sentiment polarity from a speaker's quotation in coverage press affects the financial success of movies.
+We first performed sentiment analysis to explore to what extent sentiment polarity from a speaker's quotation in coverage press affects the financial success of movies.
 More precisely
 - we considered **50 blockbuster movies** between the year 2015-2019 in the US;
 - we selected quotes related to the relevant movies around release date (+- 10 days).
 For each selected movie we manually prepared some keys from the movie name to identify quotes related to the movie;
 - in the visualization we split the movies into three categories: (i) the number of movie related quotes is less than 100; (ii) the number of movie related quotes is between 100 and 300; (iii) the number of movie related quotes is greater than 300.
 This procedure is meant to give more information to the reader.